Agnes Hunt: Early life

-She was born in London, daughter and sixth of eleven children of Rowland Hunt (1828-1878) of Boreatton Park, Baschurch, a village in west Shropshire, England, and his wife, Florence Marianne, eldest daughter of Richard Buckley Humfrey of Stoke Albany, Northamptonshire, England.
+She was born in London, daughter and sixth of eleven children of Rowland Hunt (1828–1878) of Boreatton Park, Baschurch, a village in west Shropshire, England, and his wife, Florence Marianne, eldest daughter of Richard Buckley Humfrey of Stoke Albany, Northamptonshire, England.
 She was a cousin of the Naval officer Sir Nicholas Hunt, his son being the politician Jeremy Hunt.
-Her own brother, another Rowland Hunt (1858-1943) was also a politician.
+Her own brother, another Rowland Hunt (1858–1943) was also a politician.

 Hunt was brought up at Boreatton Park until 1882, then at Kibworth Hall, Leicestershire before her widowed mother took the children to Australia, where they lived on a small farmstead.
-She was disabled from osteomyelitis of the hip that she suffered from as a child following septicaemia.
+She was disabled from osteomyelitis of the hip that she developed as a child following septicaemia.

 Nursing career

 In 1887, she returned to England and began training as a "lady pupil" nurse at the Royal Alexandra Hospital in Rhyl, Wales.
-She opened a convalescent home, the Baschurch Children's hospital, attached to the Salop Infirmary at Shrewsbury, for crippled children at Florence House (a family property) in Baschurch in 1900 which espoused the theory of open-air treatment.
+She opened a convalescent home, the Baschurch Children's hospital, attached to the Salop Infirmary at Shrewsbury, for disabled children at Florence House (a family property) in Baschurch in 1900 which espoused the theory of open-air treatment.

 In 1901, she sought treatment for her own condition from a Liverpool surgeon, Robert Jones.
 She invited him to visit the convalescent home and he eventually began travelling there on a regular basis to provide treatment to the children.
 By 1907, they had built an operating theatre and they introduced the diagnostic use of X-rays in 1913.
 In 1910 it was approved as a training school by the Chartered Society of Massage and during World War I, Florence House was used to treat wounded soldiers.

 In 1918, Hunt was awarded the Royal Red Cross for her contribution during the war.